 We continue driving along the coast, passing the sleepy towns of Genetes, Candalaria, and Feteiras, where we once again drove through it to see our land.
 Again, we just love the lot we have and the idea of building a house there is undeniably appealing.

 Our path took us back to Ponta Delgada, where we parked in the ever-enthralling underground parking strip beneath the Avenida and went for a walk around the port area.
-The kids went for a game of bowling in the cute little bowling alley (where they, incredibly, still allow smoking) while Ana and I explored the other shops and also visited the marina office to check out rates.
-Dockage rates here are cheap - one can get a slip for a 40 foot catamaran for an entire year for under $2000 Canadian, which works out to $165 per month all inclusive.
-So all we need now is a 40 foot catamaran.
+The kids went for a game of bowling in the cute little bowling alley (where they, incredibly, still allow smoking) while Ana and I explored the other shops and visited the marina office to check out rates.
+Dockage rates here are cheap - one can get a slip for a 40-foot catamaran for an entire year for under $2000 Canadian, which works out to $165 per month, all-inclusive.
+All we need now is a 40-foot catamaran.